To use the MySQL Performance Schema, it must be enabled at server startup to enable event collection to occur.

 [mysqld] performance_schema performance_schema_events_waits_history_size=20 performance_schema_events_waits_history_long_size=15000

 The Performance Schema automatically sizes the values of several of its parameters at server startup if they are not set explicitly.
-For example, it sizes the parameters that control the sizes of the events waits tables this way.
+For example, it sizes the parameters that control the sizes of the events waits tables this way. the Performance Schema allocates memory incrementally, scaling its memory use to actual server load, instead of allocating all the memory it needs during server startup.
+Consequently, many sizing parameters need not be set at all.
 To see which parameters are autosized or autoscaled, use mysqld --verbose --help and examine the option descriptions, or see Section 24.15, “Performance Schema System Variables”.

 For each autosized parameter that is not set at server startup, the Performance Schema determines how to set its value based on the value of the following system values, which are considered as “hints” about how you have configured your MySQL server:

 max_connections open_files_limit table_definition_cache table_open_cache

-To override autosizing for a given parameter, set it to a value other than –1 at startup.
+To override autosizing or autoscaling for a given parameter, set it to a value other than −1 at startup.
 In this case, the Performance Schema assigns it the specified value.

-displays the actual values that autosized parameters were set
+the actual values that autosized parameters were set to.

 If the Performance Schema is disabled, its autosized and

 autoscaled parameters remain set to −1 and